keera/matrix/readme.md

 ##### Relational

-When I think about ideas, I think about them in context of other ideas.
-I see relationships.
-Therefore, as I'm writing, I'm constantly making connections between ideas.
-Since writing is an extension of my thought, my writing tool should allow me to concretely associate a piece of content in a file with another file (connection) as well as group related files under topics (abstraction).
-Matrix allows me to do both easily using fast-(hyper)linking (creates a hyperlink to an existing file with a short key combo) and file labeling (tagging).
+Language in thought is abstract.
+You think in terms of symbols and their relationships with each other.
+Since writing is an extension of my thought, my writing tool should also allow me to represent abstractions.
+I should be able to relate or connect content with other content as well as group or generalize them by their similarities.
+Matrix allows me to do both easily using fast-(hyper)linking (creates a hyperlink in a file to another file with a short key combo) and file labeling (tagging).

 ##### Stack